 Historian Jefferson Cowie, in his book Stayin’ Alive, described some popular musicians of the 1970s as being ambivalent about a status quo that privileges white males over women and racial minorities.
 It is a criticism not unlike Hannah Arendt‘s famous phrase about “the banality of evil,” something that reflects what some academics call “structural violence” — the everyday violence of an unjust world inflicted without conscious malice by participants.
 Elvis would therefore be “racist” if he failed to think about his role in such a system.
 This might pinpoint the critiques of Elvis as the alleged racist.
 The rebuttal would be the this makes Elvis a scapegoat, singling out one individual for something he took no conscious part in and perhaps ignoring similar conduct by others.
 It must be remembered, too, that Elvis was not highly educated and was neither particularly intelligent nor savvy, which is why he (notoriously) ceded so much control over his career to his manager “Col.” Tom Parker.
 Perhaps the criticisms of racism should be better leveled at Parker for steering the star in certain ways?

 In the final analysis, Elvis was instrumental in fostering black/white integration in the United States at a time before that seemed inevitable.
 He wasn’t a political activist though.
 Did he have an obligation to be one?
 Maybe, along with a host of other obligations to not hoard wealth and opportunities in the entertainment industry.
 But by the end of his life his fortunes were significantly depleted.
 It is asking perhaps too much to say that Elvis should have been out front in every progressive social movement that occurred during his lifetime.
-There was nothing consciously racist about Elvis in the available historical record, though from another perspective was a rather obedient participant in an entertainment industry that included substantial racism and perhaps failed to adequately think about his role in the continued oppression of blacks and other minorities from the late 1960s onward, thereby failing to distance himself from those things when he had the wealth and power to do so.
+There was nothing consciously racist about Elvis in the available historical record, though from another perspective he was a rather obedient participant in an entertainment industry that included substantial racism and perhaps failed to adequately think about his role in the continued oppression of blacks and other minorities from the late 1960s onward, thereby failing to distance himself from those things when he had the wealth and power to do so.